414owen/owen.cafe/content/posts/keyword-recognition.md

   * Each with a unique (originating state, character) tuple
 * A start state
 * A set of final states
-  * Each annotated with lexeme family
+  * Each annotated with a lexeme family

 ## Lexing with DFAs